hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/README.md

 ### Deploying to Goerli

+To deploy the contract to the Goerli testnet:

+1. Edit `.goerli-config.js` with your Ethereum deployer address private key and Infura key

+2. In `hardhat.config.js`, uncomment the Goerli settings under network.

-To deploy the contract to the Goerli testnet, modify the flags in the deploy script with the following command:
+3. Deploy by modifying the flags in the deploy script with the following command:

 ```bash
 npx hardhat run --network goerli scripts/deploy.js
 ```